ddalacu/USerializer/README.md

 When using in unity make sure you copy the link.xml from the project root inside your unity project Also when creating a custom DataSerializer make sure you mark it with unity's preserve attribute

+Note that if you want to add this inside unity you will need System.Runtime.CompilerServices.Unsafe.
+To get it please add the scoped registry found at https://github.com/xoofx/UnityNuGet and then use package manager to add System.Runtime.CompilerServices.Unsafe.